supervisely/developer-portal/app-development/widgets/layouts-and-containers/sidebar.md

 ### width\_percent

-Determines width of the left part of `Siderbar` in %.
+Determines width of the left part of `Sidebar` in %.

 **type:** `int`